Dave Rubin

-David Joshua Rubin (born in June 1976) is an American conservative political commentator.
-He is the creator and host of The Rubin Report, a political talk show on YouTube and on the network BlazeTV.
-Launched in 2013, his show was originally part of TYT Network, until he left in 2015, in part due to widening ideological differences.
-Previously, Rubin hosted LGBT-themed talk shows, including The Ben and Dave Show from 2007 to 2008 and The Six Pack from 2009 to 2012, both of which he co-hosted with Ben Harvey.
-Rubin has written two books.
+David Joshua Rubin (born June 26, 1976) is an American conservative political commentator, talk show host, YouTuber, and author.
+He is the host of The Rubin Report, a talk show on YouTube and the BlazeTV network.
+The program was first launched in 2013 as part of the TYT Network; Rubin left in 2015, citing ideological differences.
+He previously co-hosted LGBTQ-themed talk shows, including The Ben and Dave Show (2007–2008) and The Six Pack (2009–2012), both with Ben Harvey.

-Rubin originally considered himself to be a progressive while part of The Young Turks.
-However, Rubin has written that his views began to change after witnessing progressive commentator and former colleague Cenk Uygur's criticisms of Fox News commentator David Webb, Ben Affleck's confrontation with Bill Maher and Sam Harris over their views on Islam, and the political left's response to the Charlie Hebdo shooting.
-Rubin then described himself as a classical liberal, but has since stated that he has become a conservative.
-Rubin has become a staunch critic of progressivism, the political left, and the Democratic Party.
-In 2022, Rubin registered as a Republican in Florida.
+Rubin originally aligned with progressive politics during his time at The Young Turks.
+He has written that his views began to shift after observing public debates involving figures such as Cenk Uygur, Ben Affleck, Bill Maher, and Sam Harris, as well as responses to the Charlie Hebdo shooting.
+He later described himself as a classical liberal, and more recently as a conservative and libertarian.
+He has been a frequent critic of progressivism and the Democratic Party.

 Early life

-Rubin was born in June 26, 1976 in Brooklyn, New York City.
+Rubin was born on June 26, 1976, in Brooklyn, New York City.
 He grew up in a "fairly secular Jewish household on Long Island".
 He spent his adolescence in Syosset, New York, and then he resided on the Upper West Side of Manhattan for thirteen years.
-He attended Binghamton University, where he graduated with a bachelor's degree in political science.
-In 1997, he also spent a semester at Ben-Gurion University of the Negev in Beersheba, Israel.
+He attended Binghamton University, where he graduated with a bachelor's degree in political science in 1998.
+In 1997, he spent a semester at Ben-Gurion University of the Negev in Beersheba, Israel.

 Career

 Comedy

 In 1998, Rubin started his career in comedy doing stand-up and attending open-mics in New York City.
 In 1999, he became an intern at The Daily Show with Jon Stewart.

 In 2000, Rubin continued his career at the New York City–based Comedy Cellar.
 Later that year he joined with other Comedy Cellar comedians to create a public-access television series, a news program parody called The Anti-Show which was secretly filmed at NBC Studios in 30 Rockefeller Plaza.

 In 2002, he co-founded several New York City–based comedy clubs, including Joe Franklin's Comedy Club and The Comedy Company in Times Square, where he continued to do stand-up until 2007.

 He was the host of two podcasts, Hot Gay Comics and The Ben and Dave Show, which were turned into a television series on the here! television network.
 In May 2009, Rubin co-created and co-hosted the podcast The Six Pack.
 From October 2011 to December 2012, The Six Pack was on Sirius XM Radio as a live talk show.

+As of 2024, Rubin also stars in The New Norm as Chaz, a non-binary influencer who moves in with Norm and his family as a form of parole to re-educate him.